Melatonin: Does It Actually Work?

 What Is Melatonin?

 Melatonin is a hormone your brain makes every night.
-It tells your body it’s time to sleep.
 Your pineal gland starts producing it when it gets dark and stops when light hits your eyes.
+It tells your body when to sleep.
+Not how deeply to sleep.
+That distinction matters.

 You can also take it as a supplement.
 It’s the most popular sleep aid in the United States.
 About 3.1 million Americans use it regularly.
+But melatonin isn’t a sleeping pill.
+It’s a timing signal.
+It shifts your internal clock, and that’s what makes it useful for things like jet lag and delayed sleep.

 The Evidence, Claim by Claim

 The sections below break down each claim with real numbers from published meta-analyses.
 Every effect size, confidence interval, and study count comes from peer-reviewed research.
+We start with the strongest claims and work down to the weakest.

-Jet Lag
+Prevents Jet Lag

 This is where melatonin really shines.
 A Cochrane review (the gold standard for evidence) looked at 10 trials with about 691 travelers.